ElstonMisquitta88/ReactJS19/README.md

   addressRef.current.value="Mumbai";

 useEffect
-- A function that runs code at speectice time, based on dependencies provided.
+- A function that runs code at specific time, based on dependencies provided.
 It will automatically trigger based on state changed useEffect(()=>{
 	}, [dependencies]);

 ### Day5

-Routing
+Bootstrap
-- Serving a web page/ component based on request url (matching)
+>npm install bootstrap@5.4  --save
->npm install react-router-dom --save
+- A framework for desigining responsive UI container, row, col, table, form-select, form-group, form-control, btn

 Steps to pass data from parent to child
 -Add a parent component <Search />